JL1172/Argon/docs/design.md

 - pub
 - prot (visible to each class)
-- stat (specific to class only, short for static) (implies public as well so no need to do pub stat)
+- stat (specific to method only, short for static) (implies public as well so no need to do pub stat, just write stat and it is then public specific to that class)
 - no prefix is same as java and is package specific so file only
 - all classes are package-private by default
 - all properties are private by default unless specified as pub